JHyuk2/ML-DL/README.md

 the reason  why i focus on heart disease is it has the highest rank of domestic death rates except `Tumor Neoplasia`  such like cancer, choronicle disease.

-- this project is utilize a dataset of 303 patients (in kaggle dataset - `출처남길것`)
+- this project is utilize a dataset of 303 patients
+- Kaggle Dataset:  Heart Disease UCI(https://www.kaggle.com/ronitf/heart-disease-uci)
 - i'll be using some common Python libraries, such as `pandas`, `numpy`, and `matplotlib`.

   - for the machine learning side of this project, i'll be using